dvpatel/nginx_okta/README.md

 ## Solution

 Design and implement an intercepting filter pattern in an upstream system (web-tier) to centrally enforce security controls for protected API requests.
-The intercepting filter can integrated with security service API responsible for client token validation, audit, product level authorization, as well as providing domain specific information for downstream services processing.
+The intercepting filter can be integrated with security service API responsible for client token validation, audit, authorization, as well as providing domain specific information for downstream services processing.

-If security checks fail, the intercepting filter will protect downstream systems by rejecting client request with 4XX status code.
-If security checks pass, the intercepting filter will allow api request to flow through with propagation of user profile context to downstream system for domain specific processing.
+The intercepting filter will protect downstream systems on failed validation by rejecting client request with 4XX status code.
+If security checks pass, it will allow api request to process through with propagation of user profile context to downstream system for domain specific processing.

-By centralizing security functions to the upstream web server, extensibility can be achieved without impacting other parts of the architecture.
+By centralizing security functions to the upstream web server, extensibility can also be achieved without impacting other parts of the architecture.
 Similarly, as other parts of the architecture evolves, it can be done without tight dependency on security components.

 Scale concerns are also addressed by designing stateless security services with auto-scaling.
 This not only addresses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost optimization by using ephemeral services.